COSC3020/graph-search-rmille70/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

 - The big theta bound for my function is $\Theta(v + e)$ where $v$ is the number of vertices in a graph, and $e$ is the number of edges.
-In the worst case scenario dfsHelper would traverse all vertices in the graph, and all edges in the graph; thus the big theta bound on the functions worst case is $\Theta(v + e).$
+In the worst case scenario dfsFinder would traverse all vertices (that can be reached) in the graph, and all edges in the graph; thus the big theta bound on the functions worst case is $\Theta(v + e).$

 ## Bonus